Gertrude Lawrence: The King and I

 The King and I got started when, in 1950, Lawrence's business manager and attorney Fanny Holtzmann was looking for a new property for her client.
 Lawrence went to see the film Anna and the King of Siam with her mother-in-law then asked Fanny Holtzmann to look into acquiring the rights to the book.
 A William Morris agent sent Holtzmann a copy of the 1944 book Anna and the King of Siam, by his client Margaret Landon.
 Lawrence thought a musical version would be better.
 Lawrence wanted Cole Porter to write the score, but when he proved to be unenthusiastic about the suggestion, Lawrence sent the book to Richard Rodgers and Oscar Hammerstein II.
 Rodgers initially demurred because he felt Lawrence's vocal range was limited and she had a tendency to sing flat.
 But he realized the story had strong potential, and the two men agreed to write what ultimately became The King and I.

-It opened on Broadway in March 1951, and a year later Lawrence, still performing in it, won the Tony Award for Best Actress in a Musical.
+The musical opened on Broadway in March 1951, and in 1952, Lawrence won the Tony Award for Best Actress in a Musical.

 Her triumph was short-lived; her health deteriorated rapidly, forcing her to miss numerous performances until she finally was hospitalized with what would be her final illness.
 While bedridden in New York Hospital on Friday afternoon, 5 September 1952, she instructed Fanny Holtzmann to arrange for co-star Yul Brynner's name to be added to the marquee of the St. James Theatre, which included only Lawrence's name at the time.